View on GitHub

 If setting up and managing the entire stack of resources needed to extend your Active Directory to Azure seems too much, there is a managed service that does the same thing.
 In a way.

-Example multi-region deployment of Azure AD Domain Services with two replica sets
+Example multi-region deployment of Entra ID Domain Services with two replica sets

 The most critical limitations include the following: